andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_2_dcm2nii.rst

 .. figure:: 02_DICOMtoNIFTI_GUI.png

 There are several options here, which I encourage you to explore on your own.
 The sidebar on the left of the converter GUI contains options you can change; the window on the right shows the output when you run the converter.
 The first field, ``Output Filename``, by default contains the string ``%f_%p_%t_%s``.
-Each of these letters preceded by a percentage symbol is called a **formatting operator**, which is shorthand for
+Each of these letters preceded by a percentage symbol is called a **formatting operator**, which is a shorthand for filling in different parts of the string; you can think of them as **variables**, which were discussed in the :ref:`Unix tutorial <Unix_04_ShellsVariables>`.
+For example, if you hover your mouse over the Output Filename field, you will see a help bubble appear which lists what each of the formatting operators refer to: %f is the folder name, %p is the protocol, and so on.
+These are read from the DICOM header as the files are converted into NIFTI format, and if the data is not in the header, that variable is replaced with NA (i.e., Not Available).

+You can modify these formatting operators however you want, adding or subtracting them as you wish.
+The string right below the field will automatically update as you change the operators; for example, the output string might read ``myFolder_MPRAGE_19770703150928_1.nii.gz``.
+The folder name that contains the DICOM images would be the first part of the string, and MPRAGE would indicate that the DICOMs all belonged to an MPRAGE, or anatomical, scan.
+The next part shows the date and time the scan was collected, and the last part is which scan the image belonged to; in this example, the first scan.

+I usually don't find the timestamp of the file is useful, so I will remove the ``%t`` formatting operator.
+The underscore lines are simply separators for keeping the different parts of the filename distinct from one another; you can replace it with whatever you want.

+Conversion Options
+&&&&&&&&&&&&&&&&&&